 Every Electrical Engineering major is assigned a Major Advisor to consult with on a regular basis.
 Each semester students must see their Major Advisors to discuss their tentative schedule of classes for the following semester.
 An Advising Week will be scheduled near the end of each semester to provide program advising and release of the student registration hold for the following semester (this is accomplished by completing the Pre-Registration Advising form and turning it into the EE office).
 An up-to-date listing of E.E.
 Major Advisors is shown below and is available on the bulletin board near the E.E.
 Office (E349).
 Program information and forms are also available online.
 For General Education advising, students should contact Engineering Student Success Center (Room E344).

-Students who want a head start in the engineering practice may consider the Cooperative Education/ Internship option, earning technical elective units for academically relevant industry assignments that are proved by the Co-op Advisor.
+Students who want a head start in the engineering practice may consider the Cooperative Education/ Internship option, earning technical elective units for academically relevant industry assignments that are approved by the Co-op Advisor.
 Interested students should contact the Co-op Advisor and check the SJSU Career Center web site.

 Current Students: Advising